webqit/webqit-community.docs/webflo/README.md

 > There are great usecases.
 For example, requests that are not initiated by the user cannot be caught by client-level routers but can be caught by worker-level routers.
 Worker-level routing is covered in [this tutorial](learn/worker-level-routing).

 ### Routing
 Webflo lets you follow the traditional filesystem layout for your project.
+The concept of routing is simply drawn on this layout.